-A tracheal shave of Adams apple reduction aims at removing the adam’s apple of trans women.
+A tracheal shave, also called Adam’s apple reduction, aims at removing the adam’s apple of trans women.

 If you compare the profile of a man’s and a woman’s neck, you can clearly see there is a ‘bump’; the Adam’s apple.
 Because of the increase of testosterone levels in boys during adolescence, the cartilages of the voice box will grow.
 The mass of muscles will increase.
 Your vocal folds (which are muscles) will also become thicker.
 This is why there is a voice change and why your voice will deepen as you are going through puberty.